5 Tips To Setup Your Vinyl Record Player, Cartridge & Tonearm | 2021

 When deciding where to place your turntable it's important to consider unwanted interference such as footsteps passing by, sound waves from the speakers, or sharp noises when a loved one closes a door.

 Once you've placed the turntable in an optimal spot, it's time to make sure that it's level.
-This is an essential step - if the player isn't on an even plane the stylus won't properly sit in the record's grooves, and the platter also won't rotate at an even speed.
+This is an essential step in your record player setup - if the player isn't on an even plane the stylus won't properly sit in the record's grooves, and the platter also won't rotate at an even speed.

-Furthermore, even the smallest vibrations can effect the stylus so for a small cost it's worth adding some small shock absorbing feet that sit neatly underneath your turntable no matter where you place it.
+Furthermore, even the smallest vibrations can affect the stylus so for a small cost it's worth adding some small shock-absorbing feet that sit neatly underneath your turntable no matter where you place it.
 The Pro-Ject Damp-It feet or anything from the IsoAcoustics range are excellent solutions.

 Once positioned properly, levelling your turntable can be easily achieved with the help of a small and inexpensive turntable level such as the Ortofon Hi-Fi Libelle or Pro-Ject Level It.
 For a serious step up in quality, accuracy and usability - we'd recommend looking at the Blue Horizon Prolevel for a higher-end turntable.